 Back in July 08, I wrote a post entitled Making Your Own GREAT Pizzas At Home.
-The title was not an exaggeration.
 I had experimented with multiple pizza recipes before developing one I particularly liked, and with further tweaking over a period of months was consistently getting results that I was pretty pleased with.
 My pizzas were on a par with all but one of my favourite local pizzerias, and given the restrictions of a domestic oven, I was chuffed with that.

 Naturally, I slipped into evangelical mode and posted my recipe on the web for anyone interested.
 The response was underwhelming, although a few folk emailed me privately to enthuse after trying the recipe.
 But there were hundreds of pizza recipes on the web, I reasoned – why should massive tribes of pizza pundits flock to my blog?
 I sulked vaguely for a short time, then got on with enjoying my home-baked lil’ luverlies.

 That was not the end of the story – not by a long way.
 Driven by a restless and at times self-defeating perfectionism, I continued to experiment with my pizzas, but could not improve on the recipe I posted.
 Then I happened upon a remarkable site of obsession and instruction that set me back on my increasingly well-padded bum with a jolt: Jeff Varasano’s Famous New York Pizza Recipe.
 (Update: There is now a doco series being shot about Jeff and his pizza adventures.
 If you want to check it out and/or subscribe to future Youtube episodes as they’re posted, see here.)

 It took all of 20 seconds browsing to conclude that Varasano was a bona fide pizza maniac!
 He had travelled the world in search of the best pizzas, researched the Italian masters, and wrote in a didactic tone that resisted challenge.